 "There [are] a lot of kitchens out there that are being underused or totally unused, and COVID has [impacted] that in very acute ways," Use Kitch founder Dan Unter said.
 "We have seen supply open up based on mandatory closures or unfortunately just market-related closures due to the pandemic … and we see restaurants that are like 'We’re busy from 6 p.m. to 2 a.m. ...
 And so we’d love to put a breakfast and lunch delivery operation out of our space during the rest of those times.'"

-Use Kitch, which launched in January, allows commercial kitchens at businesses that are collecting dust, like hotel restaurants, to list the space they would like to rent out on their website like a kitchen Airbnb, Unter said.
+Use Kitch, which launched in January of 2020, allows commercial kitchens at businesses that are collecting dust, like hotel restaurants, to list the space they would like to rent out on their website like a kitchen Airbnb, Unter said.
 Kitchens can also list their available equipment, what permits and licenses they have in place, and requirements they are seeking in a restaurant partner, such as rental price and minimum lease commitment.

 Unter said the company has seen engagement from first-time restaurateurs, brands with just one to two operations looking to give up their brick-and-mortar units to go completely digital, as well as chains with about 1,000 units looking to open a dozen locations to collect data in a new market.